Diego-Guz/Diego-Guz.github.io/_news/IrvinePres.md

 related_posts: false
 ---

-resented "How Can ChatGPT Be Used As A Tool In Qualitative Analysis" at the University of California, Irvine Summer Undergraduate Research Fellowship Symposium at Irvine, CA :tangerine:
+Presented "How Can ChatGPT Be Used As A Tool In Qualitative Analysis" at the University of California, Irvine Summer Undergraduate Research Fellowship Symposium at Irvine, CA :tangerine: